Middle ear: Diversity and evolution

+The middle ear of the lizard typically contains a bony columella and a cartilaginous extracolumella.

 The middle ear of tetrapods is analogous with the spiracle of fishes, an opening from the pharynx to the side of the head in front of the main gill slits.
 In fish embryos, the spiracle forms as a pouch in the pharynx, which grows outward and breaches the skin to form an opening; in most tetrapods, this breach is never quite completed, and the final vestige of tissue separating it from the outside world becomes the eardrum.
 The inner part of the spiracle, still connected to the pharynx, forms the eustachian tube.

-In reptiles, birds, and early fossil tetrapods, there is a single auditory ossicle, the columella which is homologous with the stapes, or "stirrup" of mammals.
-This is connected indirectly with the eardrum via a mostly cartilaginous extracolumella and medially to the inner-ear spaces via a widened footplate in the fenestra ovalis.
+In reptiles, birds, and early fossil tetrapods, there is a single auditory ossicle, the columella, which is homologous with the stapes or "stirrup" of mammals.
+This is connected indirectly with the eardrum via a usually cartilaginous extracolumella and medially to the inner-ear spaces via a widened footplate in the fenestra ovalis.
 The columella is an evolutionary derivative of the bone known as the hyomandibula in fish ancestors, a bone that supported the skull and braincase.

 Amphibians

 The structure of the middle ear in living amphibians varies considerably and is often degenerate.
 In most frogs and toads, it is similar to that of reptiles, but in other amphibians, the middle ear cavity is often absent.
 In these cases, the stapes either is also missing or, in the absence of an eardrum, connects to the quadrate bone in the skull, although, it is presumed, it still has some ability to transmit vibrations to the inner ear.
-In many amphibians, there is also a second auditory ossicle, the operculum (not to be confused with the structure of the same name in fishes).
-This is a flat, plate-like bone, overlying the fenestra ovalis, and connecting it either to the stapes or, via a special muscle, to the scapula.
+In frogs and salamanders, there is also a second auditory ossicle, the batrachian operculum (not to be confused with the structure of the same name in fishes).
+This is a flat, plate-like element, overlying the fenestra ovalis, and connecting it either to the stapes or, via a special muscle, to the scapula.
 It is not found in any other vertebrates.
+The operculum is generally cartilaginous; however, in some salamanders which lose the columella, the operculum becomes ossified.